- EN English

 For press inquiries

-For further information about the Ombudsman's media activities, please contact: Ms Honor Mahony, Acting Head of communication, Tel. +32 (0)2 283 47 33.
+For further information about the Ombudsman's media activities, please contact: Ms Honor Mahony, Deputy Head of Communication, Tel. +32 (0)2 283 47 33.